MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 * Close the DSX software - when you exit the software the microscope head should raise into a retracted position
 * Switch the microscope off
 * Log out of Windows
+* Place the dust cover over the microscope

 <a name="materials"></a>
 ### Compatible materials and sample prep:

-* compatible materials
+* Materials should be non-hazardous and safe to handle in the Breakerspace
-* incompatible materials
+* Any liquids
-* safety/handling related info
-* images/videos inline as needed

 ##### Sample Prep may be own sub-section